pepkit/divcfg/README.md

 Other variables are not automatically created by `looper` and are specified in a few different places:

-*PEPENV*.
-First, you have access to any variables specified in the `PEPENV` file for that compute package.
-The `{PARTITION}` variable is an example of this; that variable will be populated from the `partition` attribute for the compute package pulled from the `PEPENV` file.
+*PEPENV config file*.
+Variables that describes settings of a **compute environment** should go in the `PEPENV` file.
+Any attributes in the activated compute package will be available to populate template variables.
+For example, the `partition` attribute is specified in many of our default `PEPENV` files; that attribute is used to populate a template `{PARTITION}` variable.
+This is what enables pipelines to work in any compute environment, since we have no control over what your partitions are named.
+You can also use this to change SLURM queues on-the-fly.

 *pipeline_interface.yaml*.
-Variables that are specific to a pipeline can be defined in the pipeline interface file.
-These variables are pulled from two different sections: `compute` and `resources`.
-The difference between the two is that variables in the `compute` section are common to all samples, while variables in the `resources` section vary based on sample input size.
-As an example of a variable pulled from the `compute` section, we defined in our pipeline interface a variable pointing to the singularity or docker image that can be used to run the pipeline, like this:
+Variables that are **specific to a pipeline** can be defined in the `pipeline interface` file.
+Variables in two different sections are available to templates: the `compute` and `resources` sections.
+The difference between the two is that the `compute` section is common to all samples, while the `resources` section varies based on sample input size.
+As an example of a variable pulled from the `compute` section, we defined in our `pipeline_interface.yaml` a variable pointing to the singularity or docker image that can be used to run the pipeline, like this:

 ```
 compute:
   singularity_image: path/to/images/image
 ```

 Now, this variable will be available for use in a template as `{SINGULARITY_IMAGE}`.
-The other pipeline interface section is `resources`.
-Some examples of variables we use in the existing templates are these:
-- `{MEM}` -- pulled from the `resources` section of the [`pipeline_interface`](http://looper.readthedocs.io/en/latest/pipeline-interface.html) file.
-- `{CORES}` -- pulled from the `resources` section of the [`pipeline_interface`](http://looper.readthedocs.io/en/latest/pipeline-interface.html) file.
-- `{TIME}` -- pulled from the `resources` section of the [`pipeline_interface`](http://looper.readthedocs.io/en/latest/pipeline-interface.html) file.
+This makes sense to put in the `compute` section because it doesn't change for differnet sizes of input files.
+The other pipeline interface section that is available to templates is `resources`.
+This section uses a list of *resource packages* that vary based on sample input size.
+We use these in existing templates to adjust the amount of resources we need to request from a resource manager like SLURM.
+For example: `{MEM}`, `{CORES}`, and `{TIME}` are all defined in this section, and they vary for different input file sizes.

 [Read more about pipeline_interface.yaml here](http://looper.readthedocs.io/en/latest/pipeline-interface.html).